bakedziti420/tdd-and-mocha/readme.md

 ## Creating a Unit Test using RSpec

 We are going to be creating something similar to the above example.
-Instead we will be writing a spec for creating a new ruby class of `Dog`.
+However, we will be writing a spec for creating a new ruby class of `Dog`.

 ### Set-up